Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 Porting your mortgage to a new home takes 12 weeks on average from start to finish.
 This will vary depending on your circumstances.

-Yes, you can apply to borrow more money through an independent financial adviser.
+Yes, you can apply to borrow more money through an Independent Financial Adviser.
 It doesn’t need to be the same adviser who set up your original mortgage.
 You can find an adviser at www.unbiased.com

 You may be able to move your mortgage to your new home (this is known as porting).
 You’ll need to complete our moving home application form.
 Our Property Underwriters will then review the new property (meaning you’ll need another survey on it) to check that it’s acceptable.
 If you have any questions about moving home email [email protected] or call us on 0800 731 4076.